TrashPandaCode/reports/ia-final/main.typ

 / Optimization of Initial Node Selection: Testing revealed that the nodes available by default at level start often appeared confusing or overwhelming to new users.
 Consequently, we adjusted which nodes are visibly available at the beginning of each level, ensuring that only the most relevant and necessary nodes are presented.
 This change aims to reduce cognitive load and enhance user understanding of the node system.

 // also might be bullshit, afaik we already planned for the tutorial and only expanded upon it, and for the node selection i actually dont have a single clue. this was added in the comment tho so i guess its true
+// D: I would leave these parts in here.
+The user tests proved that we needed an introduction of some sorts, so it makes sense to talk about, even if it was planned in some way beforehand.
 ]

 // User Testing Concept